kube-ci/engine/chart/kubeci-engine/README.md

 $ helm install appscode/kubeci-engine --name my-release
 ```

-The command deploys Kubeci-engine operator on the Kubernetes cluster in the default configuration.
+The command deploys KubeCI engine operator on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`